alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 ### Plotting

-This regridded file can be inspected using Ferret (remember that GRISLI ran on a regional grid centered over thje South Pole, hence the missing data over the rest of the planet).
+This regridded file can be inspected using Ferret (remember that GRISLI ran on a regional grid centered over the South Pole, hence the missing data over the rest of the planet).

 <img src="/assets/img/GRISLI_map_Ferret.png" alt="GRISLI map Ferret" class="center">